typegoose/typegoose/docs/guides/advanced/array-types.md

 Mainly, because mongoose documents and their arrays fields have their pre-build methods, which slightly differ from `Array.method.prototype`.
 But at runtime, these methods already exist (because an array is always an mongoose array).
 So, using `type[]` is just more convenient way to write a shorter type instead of the `mongoose.Types` if the functions are not used.

-For more information you could look at the following [GitHub issue page](https://github.com/typegoose/typegoose/issues/509).
+For more information you could look at [GitHub issue #509](https://github.com/typegoose/typegoose/issues/509).